alcionai/corso/website/docs/setup/repos.md

 ### Remarks

-* Filesystem repositories are quick to setup and can be suitable for smaller scale projects or testing environments.
-However, they don't offer the same level of interoperability as a S3 compatible object storage.
+* Filesystem repositories can be quickly set up and are well-suited for smaller scale projects or testing environments.
+However, they don't offer the same level of interoperability as an S3 compatible object storage.
-* Repository `--prefix` options aren't supported.
+* `--prefix` options aren't supported.
 * Repository directories are created with `0700` permission mode.
 Files are created with `0600`.